NixonOK/nixonok/README.md

 ### Good to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=nixonok.nixonok&style=flat-square&color=0088cc)

-I'm a Software Engineer and self-taught game dev by heart ❤️.
+I'm a software engineer and self-taught game dev by heart ❤️.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
 I'm currently into Mobile Game Development 🕸️ and working on Backend knowledge 🤓.

 <img align="right" height="220" width="220" alt="" src="https://raw.githubusercontent.com/nixonok/nixonok/master/anims/chess.gif" />